Zappingsbrew/autocomber/README.md

 Autocombs are automatically generated.
 Every comb is wiped and re-generated whenever you load Autocomb.ini.
 You're not supposed to edit the generated files by hand.

-## You've said you hate launcher skins?
+## You've said you [@reisir] hate launcher skins?

 Yes but Autocomb is an interesting project.
-And I like doing things better than other people :3
+And I like doing things better than other people :3 -@reisir

 # REISIR'S WISHES: